-So we know time can be influenced.
-Without time nothing could change.
+We know time can be influenced.
+And, without time nothing could change.
 The universe and everything in it would be static.

 But what is it actually.
 What makes yesterday different from today.
 What makes a second ago different from now?